By Raj

 Utility Script: A modular fetchJSON() engine acts as a middleware.
 It sits between the raw API response and your Sheet, allowing you to intercept, sanitize, and flatten data before it ever touches a cell.

 By shifting from "formulas" to "utilities," you move away from volatile recalculations and toward a stable, trigger-based data pipeline.
+If the data will become a long-lived operational table, use the Apps Script database architecture guide to keep schemas, locks, and write paths clean.

 Why Use a Data Fetching Utility?